lightningInARock/dembel-timer/README.md

 # dembel-timer
-A simple programm to show nicely you army service progress.
+A simple programm to show nicely your army service progress.
 # Usage
 Use Format yy-mm-yyyy years_of_service
 ```